 The Bottom Line

-There are countless sales metrics or key performance indicators (KPIs) out there, and it takes some time to find the ones that truly matter.
-A common sentiment among small business owners is that they don’t have time to review every report they would like.
-Thus, they come to master a few key metrics that provide a wide-ranging overview of their business.
+There are countless sales metrics or KPIs that sales managers can use to manage sales and performance.
+The ones you choose depend on factors critical to generating revenue for your business.
+A common sentiment among small business owners is that they don’t have time to review every report they’d like.
+Therefore, mastering a few key metrics like the ones in this article offers a wide-ranging overview of their sales activities.